Sublet and Assignment Clauses in Commercial Leases

 Both subletting and assigning involve transferring your lease obligations to another tenant.
 But there are legal and practical differences between subleases and assignments.

-• The warehouse space John rented was too large when his business slowed down.
-He considered subletting one corner to another tenant for one year, hoping that after that, business would pick up and he'd need the space again.
-John's partner was less optimistic, and wanted to sublet the corner for the remaining time on the lease.
+• The warehouse space John rents was too large when his business slowed down.
+He considers subletting one corner to another tenant for one year, hoping that after that, business will pick up and he'd need the space again.
+John's partner is less optimistic and wants to sublet the corner for the remaining time on the lease.

 Tenant Responsibilities Following a Sublet or Assignment